Peripli/service-manager/docs/install/sm.md

 $ cf create-service <postgres_service_name> <plan_name> <postgre_instance_name>
 ```

-Alternatively, you can use external PostgreSQL.
+Alternatively, you can use external PostgreSQL as described in the [installation prerequisites page](./../development/install-prerequisites.md#postgres-database).
 In this case you need to have a PostgreSQL URI and substitute it in the the `STORAG_URI` in `manifest.yml` as outlined below.

 ### Update manifest.yml file